Last updated: 16.07.2021

 |Friday & Sunday||10.30am (10.00am)||1.00pm (12.30pm)|

-As you may be subject to additional security checks on your visit to the Open Air Theatre, we ask that you arrive early.
+You may be subject to additional security checks on your visit to the Open Air Theatre.
 We appreciate your patience and understanding while these are taking place.
 As our capacity is currently restricted, please do not bring any picnic baskets or other large bags.
 Only one bag per ticket holder, no larger than 36cm x 30cm x 50cm, will be allowed into the theatre grounds or auditorium.
 Please note that cloakroom facilities are not available.

 Latecomers / Re-admittance

 Owing to the nature of the theatre and the intimacy of the auditorium, admitting latecomers, and re-admitting audience members during the performance, can be distracting to the performers and others in the audience.
-Whilst we cannot guarantee that latecomers will be admitted, we will endeavour to admit them at a suitable point in the performance.
+We will endeavour to admit latecomers, or those not clearing the entry procedures in time, at a suitable point in the performance.
 Likewise, should it become necessary for you to leave the auditorium once the show has started, we will endeavour to re-admit you at an appropriate point in the performance.
 Thank you for your co-operation.

 4. FOOD AND DRINK